 An experienced attorney can use several strategies to defend your case.
 Common defenses include lack of evidence to positively identify the person charged and a lack of physical evidence to corroborate the charge such as fingerprints or DNA.
 The accuracy of eyewitness identification is heavily relied on in robbery cases but the effectiveness of this method is often questioned.
 Other defenses include:

 If you are facing robbery charges in Maryland, hire a relentless, driven attorney.
 A skilled criminal defense attorney will examine all of the evidence in detail and use it in your favor to try and scale down the felony robbery charges to lesser offenses.
 Lesser offenses have decreased punishments and shorter prison time.
 Determining the best defense to your specific case is essential.
 Contact a Glen Burnie or Columbia criminal robbery defense attorney to allow sufficient time for the attorney to analyze the evidence and cultivate a compelling defense.
 Your initial consultation with the Law Offices of Todd K. Mohink, PA is free.
-Our attorneys have the skill and experience to develop the strongest defense possible for your case.
+Our attorneys have the skill and experience to develop the h5est defense possible for your case.

 7310 Ritchie Highway, Suite 910

 Glen Burnie, MD 21061